A visit to Old Fort Erie, Ontario

 When you visit the fort, please join a guided tour.
 You will learn many interesting things.
 You can browse through the fort after the tour on your own ant take pictures.

-As already mentioned this is not the original fort.
+This is not the original fort.
 That had been destroyed several times.

 The first fort was built in 1764 by the English very close to the lake.
 Winter storms and ice from Lake Erie destroyed it soon.